-During the year ended June 30, 2011 the district implemented GASB Statement 54, Fund Balance Reporting and Governmental Fund Type Definitions.
+The district has implemented GASB Statement 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 The statement established new fund balance classifications and reporting requirements as follows:

 Nonspendable - Are fund balances that cannot be spent because they are either; not in spendable form, such as inventories or prepaid amounts, or are legally or contractually required to be maintained intact, such as the principal of a permanent fund.